marcusoftnet/marcusoftnet.github.io/_posts/2014-05-07-repost-beyond-callbacks-or-how-koa-helps-me-code-better.md

 - [Koa’s website](http://www.koajs.com/)
 - And I’ve written [some posts on Koa](https://www.marcusoft.net/search/label/Koa) that dives a bit deeper than this

-I hope this longish post helps you steer away from some of the long winding error roads I have travelled and wrong turns I’ve taken the last couple of months.
+I hope this longish post helps you steer away from some of the long winding error roads I have traveled and wrong turns I’ve taken the last couple of months.